ratt-ru/montblanc/README.md

 ### Pre-requisites

-You'll need to install the [PyCUDA][pycuda] package on ubuntu
+You'll need to install the [PyCUDA][pycuda] and [pytools][pytools] packages.
+On ubuntu one can run the following:

-    # sudo apt-get install python-pycuda
+    # sudo apt-get install python-pycuda python-pytools

 You'll also need to install the [pyrap][pyrap] library, which is dependent on [casacore][casacore].
 It may be easier to add the [SKA PPA][ska-ppa]  and get the binaries from there.